antonycourtney/tad/NOTES.md

 8Aug21:

-Trying to sort out an issue with webpack apparently creating multiple instances of loglevel module.
+[X] Trying to sort out an issue with webpack apparently creating multiple instances of loglevel module.

+16Oct21:
+[ ] Rethink how we present data sources, and handle importing.
+Probably we should not show the DuckDb instance that is used for importing a CSV; we probably all references to refer to the original CSV file path.
+Especially true if we start supporting s3 buckets.